ProBeat: The Samsung Galaxy Z Flip might be for you

 Last year, when Samsung announced the Galaxy Fold, before it failed spectacularly, Evan Blass explained why it wasn’t for you.
 It was for early adopters.
 This week, Samsung unveiled its second foldable phone, the Galaxy Z Flip.
 It might be for you.

 Based on price alone, if you’re wondering whether you should shell out at least $1,380, the Galaxy Z Flip is the most affordable foldable phone yet.
 Samsung is undercutting the new Motorola Razr ($1,500), the predecessor Galaxy Fold ($1,980), and Huawei’s Mate X ($2,400).
 But $1,380 is still a lot to pay for a phone, so it’s fair to ask if you’re even the target audience.
-The Galaxy Z Flip is for you if you’re an influencer, business executive, or anyone that needs to make decisions about foldable phones.
+The Galaxy Z Flip is for you if you’re an influencer, business executive, or anyone who needs to make decisions about foldable phones.

 Galaxy Z Flip disadvantages

 Let’s start with why this phone might not be for you.
-Okay, so you have the money to buy a flagship phone.
+OK, so you have the money to buy a flagship phone.
 Do you want a flagship phone?
 Are specs important to you?
 Do you care about reliability?
 If you answered yes to one or more of those questions, the Galaxy Z Flip is not for you.

 The Galaxy Z Flip is not a flagship phone.
 If that’s what you want, get one of the other three phones that Samsung released (Galaxy S20, Galaxy S20+, and Galaxy 20 Ultra), or one of last year’s flagships (Pixel 4, Pixel 4 XL, iPhone 11, iPhone 11 Pro, or iPhone 11 Pro Max).
-We’re only getting into the second year of foldable phones — it will take a while a lot longer before foldable phones become true flagships, if ever.
+We’re only getting into the second year of foldable phones — it will take a lot longer before foldable phones become true flagships, if ever.

 The Galaxy Z Flip does not have this year’s top specs.
 For starters, it’s powered by last year’s Qualcomm Snapdragon 855+.
 Other flagship phones this year have (and will have) the Snapdragon 865.
 The Galaxy Flip features 8GB of RAM and 256GB internal storage.
 If you want more, you’re out of luck — there’s no microSD slot, and there aren’t any other models.
 Again, if you care about today’s specs, go get a Galaxy S20.

 The Galaxy Z Flip is not yet proven to be reliable.
 Samsung assures everyone that its latest foldable phone is up to snuff.
-Let’s be real though; a foldable phone has moving parts that your current smartphone does not have.
+Let’s be real, though; a foldable phone has moving parts that your current smartphone does not have.
 Moving parts break.
 If you want a reliable phone in 2020, don’t get a foldable phone.

 Galaxy Z Flip advantages